Samantha Bee's husband, Jason Jones, is fighting to keep poor people out of the school his children attend.

 “One P.S.
 452 parent speaking out against the move is comedian and former Daily Show correspondent Jason Jones, who’s married to Samantha Bee.
 “To portray any opposition as classist or racist is as bad as it can get,” Jones told WNYC.
 And elsewhere: “We are not divided,” he said at a public hearing about the proposal, “we are absolutely united in wanting what’s best for our children,” then encouraged fellow parents not to talk to the press about the controversy.”

-Both articles lifted a story originally published by Slate in June 2016 about the rezoning of public schools in New York City.
-Despite the fact that this article was nearly a year old (and the issue has been resolved), these web sites present the story as if Jones were currently fighting the rezoning plan:
+Both articles lifted from a piece originally published by Slate in June 2016 about the rezoning of public schools in New York City.
+Despite the fact that the Slate article was nearly a year old at that point (and the issue has been resolved), web sites presented the story as if Jones were currently fighting the rezoning plan:

 Samantha Bee’s Husband Fights To Keep Poor, Black Kids Out Of His Children’s School.

 Husband of Trump-Hater Samantha Bee is Fighting to Keep Poor Black Kids Out of HIs Kid’s School.
 Oops!